lresner/meetx/our_pedagogy.md

 ### MEETx Pedagogy Guidlines

+## Contents
+I. Overview
+II.
+Keys to success
+II.
+MEETx Outcomes
+III.
+Delivery Guidelines
+IV.
+Content Guidelines
+V. Notes

-## Intro
+## Overview

 JD Intro.

 The potentially high reward of MEETx model comes at great dificulty of execution.

+## Keys to Success

 Year-long (ie after-school) programs face enormous challenges, including staffing, logistics, timing, and engagement.
-The

-## A MEET Classroom

-A MEET Classroom is...
+These challenges are layered on top of an already ambitious academci and social component of MEET.
+In order to be successful, the following are critical:
+1. Top-notch teachers.
+Teachers who excel not only at relationship and rapport building with students, but that are also skilled in the craft of delivering engaging, topical, interactive lessons.
+Given the startup nature of MEETx, they must also be inclined to iterate and experiment rapidly in order to refine the delivery model until its successful.
+2. Content suited to online delivery.
+Content that is hook-heavy, topical, interactive, and collaborative.
+3. Delivery
+4. Community.
+Students must feel invested in the overall success of the MEETx experiment, as well as the success and well-being of each other.
+This set of cultural expectations should be set over the summer and continuously reinforced throughout the year with a mix of internal (eg. "You are pioneers of a program that could only exapns MEETs impact, but have have a global impact as well.
+Learning how to collaborate is *as* important as learning how to code.
+That means learning to learn and teach each other) and external motivations (eg. filed trips, pizza partys, MEET swag if they meet collective goals).

+This document will go into more detail on each of these levers.

+## MEETx Outcomes

 What are the ideal outcomes for a MEETx Y1 graduate?
 1. They will attend every class
 2. Enthusiastic
 3. Prepared to succeed in S2

-M

-## A mEETx Teacher

 ## Delivery Guidlines
 MEETX courses are: